The International African Library

 This book offers an ethnography of the emergence of local Christianity and its relation to changing social, political and economic formations among the Peki Ewe in Ghana.
 The main argument is that, for the Ewe, involvement with modernity goes hand in hand with new enchantment, rather than disenchantment, of the world.
 Comparing discourses and ritual practices of mission as well as Pentecostal churches, the study reveals that the latter pay much more attention to Satan – especially through `deliverance' rituals.
 With its emphasis on the hybrid image of the Devil and people's obsession with occult forces as a way to mediate the attractions and discontents of modernity, this book sheds light on a hitherto neglected dimension in studies of African Christianity.

-Birgit Meyer is a professor at the University of Amsterdam.
+Birgit Meyer is a professor at the University of Utrecht.

 ISBN 9780748613038, 288pp.
 1999, paperback.